Industry Participation Plans (IPP)

 - procurements valued at over $2 million up to, and including, $5 million, where the Head of Agency, at their discretion, has determined that a Tasmanian Industry Participation Plan is required.

-A Tasmanian Industry Participation Plan for a particular supplier must be approved by the Head of Agency before a contract is finalised with the supplier, and before a supplier enters into sub-contracting arrangements.
+A Tasmanian Industry Participation Plan for a particular supplier must be approved before a contract is finalised with the supplier, and before a supplier enters into sub-contracting arrangements.

 A Tasmanian Industry Participation Plan is also required from proponents of private sector projects valued at over $5 million that receive support, including in-kind support, valued at or greater than $500 000 from the Government.
 The Plan must be approved before the project proponent enters into relevant procurement arrangements.